 For Solution#16 and #33, however there are many drawbacks and technically unclear.
 For example:

-- It is proposed that for the initial attach of a UE in EPC the PCF-SM triggers the establishment of a UE Policy Association towards PCF-UE upon a PDU session establishment is requested by SMF+PGW-C including a UE Policy Container.
-It is not clear if the PGW know that a PDN connection is due to an initial attach or has been added by the UE as a second PDN connection.

 - It is also not clear what happens if the UE is Dual registered e.g. with a N3IWF and thus already having an UE PCF.

-- It is also not clear how to ensure that different SM PCF, different PGW, will select the same UE PCF.

 Based on above analysis on Sol #16 and Sol #33, both solutions work from technical viewpoint to address bullet #1 and #3 for KI #3.

 Conclusion Proposal #1: The ePCO based URSP delivery to UE in EPS is selected as baseline mechanism for normative work.